lzv-nrw/lzv.services.api/README.md

 [![Codacy Badge](https://app.codacy.com/project/badge/Grade/d24b672713a646e48b2b3a66e2e08de5)](https://app.codacy.com/gh/lzv-nrw/lzv.services.pdf/dashboard?utm_source=gh&utm_medium=referral&utm_content=&utm_campaign=Badge_grade)

-# About #
+# LZV Services API #

-## About the lzv.services.pdf ##
+## About ##

-The LZV Services for PDF Files are WEB-API based services to validate PDF/A.
+The LZV Services API provides a RESTFul-API for to validate file formats and migrate file formats.

-They currently make use of veraPDF to check if a PDF file is compliant to any PDF/A flavour.
+Recently the API is limited to PDF services.
+It currently make use of veraPDF to check if a PDF file is compliant to any PDF/A flavour.
 Integration of Callas PDF/A-Pilot is on the roadmap as the Callas Tool also provide PDF/A generation.

 API for veraPDF encloses: